Is Democracy Possible?

 Is Democracy Possible?
 The Alternative to Electoral Politics is a book by the Australian philosopher John Burnheim which outlines an alternative to electoral democracy.
 Originally published in 1985, the work was subsequently published with a new introduction in 2006, and again as a kindle e-book in 2014.

+Reception

+The Age reviewer Colin Howard praised the book for being "an original and highly practical contribution to the theory of democratic government".
+He continued, "The combination of devastating analysis of what we actually have and rigorous construction of what we might have makes this one of the best books on government and the individual which this reviewer has read in a long time."
+The academic Sydney D. Bailey called the book a "wide-ranging, well organized, competently argued thesis".
+The philosopher Ágnes Heller found the work to be "an original contribution to contemporary debates about the possibility and nature of democracy".
+According to the political theorist Philip Pettit, the book is "a brisk, deftly written statement of a novel and arresting thesis".

+The political scientist Jane Mansbridge penned a positive review of the book, writing, "Burnheim should be read not only for his telling critique of existing institutions, not only for his consistent sensitivity to the actual problems of decision making, and not only for his provocative espousal of negotiation and lot, but for the force of this larger vision."
+Janet Ajzenstat, a professor of political science at McMaster University, stated, "Although this book will provide little guidance to Canadians trying understand our own very different path to 'gender justice,' it effectively illuminates the problems of liberalism in the US, trying to be the 'nice cop' in the face of the insistence of feminists and the New Right alike to argue the substance of the politics of gender."

+According to the obituary of Burnheim in The Age, Is Democracy Possible? has continued to garner international attention since it was published in 1985 and reprinted in 2008.
+Burnheim continued to work on and refine his ideas outlined in the book into his 90's.

 Summary

 There are three central components to the position elaborated in the book, each of which marks a radical departure from traditional and contemporary analyses of the problems that confront us.

 The first two components comprise the anti-state and the anti-communalist nature of the position to be developed.
 Burnheim is against giving sovereignty to any geographically or ethnically circumscribed group, a position which runs against the major tradition of political philosophy and the course of political history.
 Individuals in Burnheim's polity would see themselves as part of many diverse social activities and functional communities rather than any simple inclusive community.
 In this sense, despite the turn away from communalist understandings of the political sphere, collective identities remain centrally important to Burnheim.
 The third component concerns the introduction of Burnheim's notion of demarchy, most notably his rejection of electoral democracy in favour of statistical representation.